 Using Dispersants in Singapore Port Waters

 Dispersants used in Singapore waters have to be tested in the approved testing facilities and meet the specifications as listed below.
-Those tested dispersants which comply with the specifications will need to seek approval from MPA before the use in Singapore waters.
+Approval will need to be sought from MPA for those tested dispersants which comply with the specifications before they can be used in Singapore waters.

 Under the Prevention of Pollution of the Sea (Oil Pollution Preparedness, Response and Co-operation) Regulations, no person shall use any dispersant which does not comply with the specifications set out below for the purpose of eliminating or reducing any oil pollution in the port waters.